 I always keep my clothes for more than one season.
 You never know when something is going to come back in so you might as well keep it in case it does.
-I have some clothes that I’ve had for at least 5 years.posted over 5 years ago
+I have some clothes that I’ve had for at least 5 years.posted about 6 years ago

 I always keep my clothes as well… actually I don’t think I’ve ever thrown out a piece of clothing.
 If I grow out of them/they don’t really fit my style anymore I ‘donate’ it to either one of my two sisters haha.
 They don’t seem to mind :)

 That’s a really good idea to learn to sew to make alterations to thrift store clothes much easier!
 I’ve tried learning, but it’s hopeless for me :( I can hand-sew, but for some reason, the machine renders me an uncoordinated idiot.
-Still love thrifting though :)posted over 5 years ago
+Still love thrifting though :)posted about 6 years ago

 I always keep my clothes, there’s no way I could afford to do otherwise!
 If it’s outgrown or if I don’t like it, I’ll donate it or sell it to some store if I’m broke.
 I couldn’t bear to throw out something someone else could wear.

 But, it’s hard to find enviromentally friendly fabrics for low prices, which I’m very much all about.
 I try shopping at thrift stores, but I rarely have any luck.

-I’m more environmentally concious when it comes to my eating habits and recycling plastic/paper/other materials.posted over 5 years ago
+I’m more environmentally concious when it comes to my eating habits and recycling plastic/paper/other materials.posted about 6 years ago

 I try to keep as many articles of clothing as I can.
-However the clothes that I dont need or aren’t my style anymore, I sell them or I donate themposted over 5 years ago
+However the clothes that I dont need or aren’t my style anymore, I sell them or I donate themposted about 6 years ago

 I couldn’t imagine getting rid of clothes after only one season, or actually putting stuff in the garbage!